-Here are the top designers recommended for each event.
+Here are the top designers I recommend for each event.

-1. Shehla Chatoor: What I like about Shehla Chatoor’s designs are they are true amalgamation of the eastern and western aesthetics.
-She designs gowns, kimonos, and even jackets, but with beautiful prints and embroidery.
-I personally am not a big fan of her wedding attire, and to be honest, she doesn’t do that many either, but her western-wear and fusion wear is to die for.
-Knowing and by judging her designs, I would highly recommend her for your bridal shower.
-Rich fabrics make her designs stand out so you, as a bride can carry them in a sea of couture.
+1. Shehla Chatoor: What I like about Shehla Chatoor’s designs is that they are the true amalgamation of the eastern and western aesthetics.
+She designs gowns, kimonos, and even jackets, but with beautiful prints and embroidery inspired from all over the world.
+I personally am not a big fan of her wedding attire, but her western-wear and fusion- wear is to die for.
+Knowing and judging her designs, I would highly recommend her for your bridal shower.
 Her cuts and silhouette are quite western and sleek so bridal showers are perfect occasions to don her designs.

-2. Muse Luxe: Muse Luxe embroidery is one of the most unique in Pakistan’s fashion industry.
-They use a comibnation of sequins and freshwater pearls on both western and eastern fusion wear.
-If your bridal shower is an Eastern feel to it, then this is definitely the designer to go to.
-They have western wear, but it’s nothing too impressive.
+2. Muse Luxe: Muse Luxe embroidery is one of the most unusual I have seen in Pakistan’s fashion industry.
+She uses a combination of sequins and freshwater pearls on all her western and eastern wear.
+Her motifs are quite artistic and stylized too.
+She is definitely for those brides that want to feel traditionally eastern during their wedding events.
+If your bridal shower has an eastern theme to it (as bridal showers are very western events in the first place) then Muse Luxe is definitely the designer to go to.
+They have western wear, but it’s nothing impressive.

-1. House of Kamiar Rokhni: When I first saw Kamiar Rokhni designs, I thought this is Bunto Kazmi meet Lahore.
-Colorful combinations and traditional gota work is their signature style.
-Mehndi is a colorful, traditional, and vibrant event and a bride needs to look just as colorful and vibrant as the decorations, thus if you are looking for tradition and colors for your look, look no further than this design house.
+1. Rano’s Heirlooms: When I first saw one of her designs on Ayesha Omer, I thought it was a bit Bunto Kazmi meets Lahore.
+Colorful combinations and traditional embroidery is her signature style.
+She uses paisley and other henna inspired motifs in her utterly “Lahori” designs.
+Loose frocks, flowing lenghas, ghararas and peshwas are silhouette styles of her choice.
+Mehndi is a colorful, traditional, and vibrant event and a bride needs to look just as colorful and vibrant as the decorations.
+Thus if you are looking for luxury with tradition and pops of colors for your mehndi look, look no further than Rano’s Heirlooms.

-2. Wardha Saleem: Wardha Saleem is a Hyderabadi, whose designs reflect her Sindi background.
-I actually visited her studio in 2015, and was quite impressed with her work.
-She has a wide selection of cuts and silhouette, which are traditional and trendy.
-Her embroidery is what stands out in her designs.
-She incorporates animals, birds, mughal princesses, and other motifs that tell a story.
-The difference between Wardha Saleem and other designers are not just the vibrant colors, but the intricate level of embroidery.
+2. Wardha Saleem: Wardha Saleem is from Hyderabad, whose designs reflect her Sindhi background.
+I actually visited her studio in 2015 and was quite impressed with her work.
+She has a wide selection of cuts and silhouettes that are traditional and trendy.
+To me, her embroidery is what stands out.
+She incorporates animals, birds, the lotus flower, Mughal princesses, and other whimsical motifs that tell a story.
+The difference between Wardha Saleem and other designers are not just the splash of vibrant colors derived from her Sindhi background, but the intricate level of embroidery.

-1. Farah Talib Aziz: Farah Talib Aziz designs are beautiful.
-She is quite popular for her Mehndi and Wedding designs, but to me they look too common.
-Her embroidery is beautiful, but the designs are nothing we haven’t seen before.
-What stands out are her chickenkari pieces.
-Traditionally, a Muslim bride wears white on this day so, if you have this upcoming event go to Farah Talib Aziz and look into her chickenkari pieces.
-She does lenghas, long kameezes, and peshawas with the most beautiful work.
-I have seen these particular pieces in just white, but the dupattas can be any color you want.
-So if you want some red on your Nikkah outfit, then a red dupatta is the way to go.
+1. Farah Talib Aziz: Farah Talib Aziz designs are beautiful and she is quite popular for her Mehndi and Wedding Day designs but to me, they look too common.
+Her embroidery is beautiful, but the designs don’t stand out or apart from what other designers are offering.
+However, her chikankari pieces are exquisite.
+Traditionally, a Muslim bride wears white on her Nikkah day so if you have your Nikkah as a separate event, I recommend you go to Farah Talib Aziz and look into her chikankari work.
+She does lenghas, long kameezes, and peshwas with the most beautiful chikankari work.
+You can even be unique and add a pop of color in the dupatta.

-2. Elan: Elan has a very distinct European style to their embroidery.
-Their motifs are very western and their colors are mostly pastels.
-I am not a big fan of their color combinations or anything they design in color.
-I guess it has something to do with the nature of their embroidery designs.
-So again, if you are going for light colors for your Nikkah, then do look into Elan.
-You won’t regret it.
+2. Elan: Elan has a very unique embroidery style.
+The motifs are very western and the colors used are mostly pastels.
+Personally, I am not a big fan of their bright color combinations or anything they design in traditional bridal color.
+I guess it has something to do with the distinct nature of their embroidery designs.
+Some of my favorite pieces from Elan are in shades of metallic silver and shades of serene blue.
+So again, if you are going for light colors for your Nikkah, then look into Elan.

-1. Bunto Kazmi: If you want to look like a Mughal princess, then look no further than Bunto Kazmi.
-Her work has a very distinct style and you can spot a Bunto outfit from a mile away.
-Although she does lighter colors, which would be great for a valima event, I recommend her for your most important day-your baraat.
-Unlike other designers, she sticks with a few color combinations on each outfit, and she mostly designs farshi and regular ghararas.
-I had the pleasure of seeing her embroidery in person, and ladies, she is worth every penny.
-Her work is very intricate and neat.
-I don’t know how true it is, but I have heard she creates one design for each bride so none of her brides look the same.
+1. Bunto Kazmi: If you want to look like a Mughal princess on your Baraat Day then look no further than Bunto Kazmi.
+Her work demonstrates her very distinct personal style and you can spot a Bunto outfit from a mile away (at least I can).
+Although she does lighter colors, which are great for a valima event, I especially recommend her for your most important day–your Baraat.
+Unlike other designers, she sticks with a few color combinations with each outfit and sticks to designing farshi ghararas, which are so Baraat appropriate.
+She occasionally designs lenghas and ghararas with tukriyaan work (See HERE).
+I had the pleasure of seeing her embroidery in person and ladies, she is worth every penny.
+Her work is very intricate and “neat”, which she attributes to her meticulous eye.
+She creates one design for each bride so none of her brides look the same and she has been designing for over 35 years!
 Truly a special designer for a special bride!

-2. Tena Durrani: We have focused on Tena Durrani on another post so we won’t go to deep into this.
-Tena Durrani has very modern cuts in her bridals.
-They are mostly lenghas with different length cholis and long shirts.
-So why look into Tena Durrani?
-If you are looking for a budget-friendly designer outfit, then Miss Durrani is probably one of the designers to consider.
-She uses a lot of reds and pastels in her designs so you as a bride as a wide selection to choose from.
+2. Tena Durrani: Tena Durrani has very modern cuts and embroidery inspired by architecture and art in her bridals.
+Her bridals mostly consist of lenghas with different length cholis and long shirts.
+If you do not want to wear a gharara, but want an opulent modern lengha for your Baraat, then shop at Tena Durrani.
+If you are also looking for a budget-friendly premier designer outfit, then Tena Durrani should again be considered.
+She uses a lot of reds and pastels in her bridal designs so you have a wide selection to choose from.

-3. Zara Shahjahan: Zara Shahjahan is a fairly new designer on the market.
+3. Zara Shahjahan: Zara Shahjahan is a young and hip designer on the market.
 She is based in Lahore and is another budget-friendly designer.
-She uses a lot of tissue in her designs so if you like the shiny, glossy look then do look into tissue and her designs.
+She uses a lot of lame in her designs so if you like the shiny glossy look then do look into her designs.
+I love her use of gota kinari work as well.